Homemade Christmas and Hanukkah Gifts

 - 2-3 drops red food coloring.

 Place one cup of epsom and 1/4 cup sea salt in a bowl or resealable plastic bag.
-Add 2-3 drops peppermint oil.
+Add 2-3 drops peppermint oil and the food coloring.

 Place the remaining ingredients in a second bowl.
 Mix all ingredients well.
 Layer the red and white salts in a clear bottle or Jar.
 Half litre Naya water bottles work well because they have the stripes.
 Tie with a ribbon and some small candy canes.
 This makes a great holiday gift for friends.